Different Afro Hair Types: 4A/4B/4C – Complete Guide

 Afros are a great way of making life difficult but beautiful.
 Afro hair types have a different kind of routine and a rather lengthy one!
 The best way to understand your hair texture from different hair textures is to follow the hair chart.
 The types of afro hair that are there generally come in the 4A-4C category.

 What are those you ask?
 They are the kind of curls you have on your head.
-They become ‘tighter’ as the alphabets progress.
+They become ‘tighter’ as the alphabet progress.
 What does tighter mean?
 Tighter in the curl community means how tightly wound or close to your head your curls are.
 This type of hair is mostly seen in black women.

 This curl category is called kinky coily.
 This kinky hair is generally in a Z pattern or no pattern at all.
 They are quite dry as well.
 So, what is it that you can do and determine your hair type?
 This will help you understand which type of hair do you have.
 There is a hair guide.